God and Man at Yale Divinity

 In the fall of 2007, I began classes at the University of Arkansas School of Law.
 I did well in law school, and I enjoyed it well enough.
 But I never had the same excitement about the subject matter as I did about theological studies.
 In fact, I often found myself on the Yale Divinity School website during class.

-I did that for three years, left to start my own law firm, worked in private practice, and then became a civilian prosecutor.
+After graduating in 2010, I started working in Walmart’s real estate department at its corporate headquarters.
+I left after three years to start my own firm.
+After a stint in private practice, I became a civilian prosecutor.
 In 2015, I knew it was time to make a change and try to get back to where I was before.

 Joining the Military